 No modifications involved forgiveness of principal.
-There were no commitments to lend additional funds to borrowers experiencing financial difficulty whose terms have been restructured at June 30, 2023 September 30, 2023.
+There were no commitments to lend additional funds at March 31, 2024 to borrowers experiencing financial difficulty whose terms have been restructured at September 30, 2023, restructured.

-For restructured loans, a subsequent payment default is defined in terms of delinquency, when a principal or interest payment is 90 days past due or classified into non-accrual status during the reporting period.
-Of the loans restructured during the three and six nine months ended June 30, 2023 September 30, 2023 (since adoption of ASU 2022-02), there were no subsequent defaults as was one commercial and industrial loan with a balance of June 30, 2023 approximately \$76,000 that subsequently defaulted and was charged-off during the quarter ended September 30, 2023.
+For restructured modified loans, a subsequent payment default is defined in terms of delinquency, when a principal or interest payment is 90 days past due or classified into non-accrual status during the reporting period.
+Of the loans restructured during the three and nine months ended September 30, 2023 (since modified since adoption of ASU 2022-02), there was one were two commercial and industrial loans with a combined balance of approximately \$176,000 that subsequently defaulted and were charged-off.
+One additional commercial mortgage loan with a balance of approximately \$76,000 that subsequently \$245,000 also defaulted and was charged-off during the quarter ended September 30, 2023.
+March 31, 2024, and was placed on non-accrual status.